So, would you like to improve your real estate sales skills?

 Because first, it will be more difficult to listen to the prospect when you focus on the script.

-This means you will lose out on getting to know your potential customer’s needs, pains, and greed.
+This means you will lose out on knowing your potential customer’s needs, pains, and greed.

 You also can’t be prepared with a script for every eventuality that may come up in a conversation.